 Head of Regulatory Affairs, World Federation of Exchanges

 Richard Metcalfe is Head of Regulatory Affairs at the World Federation of Exchanges (WFE) – the global trade association for CCPs and stock and derivatives exchanges, founded in 1961.
 Leading a dedicated team of specialists, he drives WFE policy and outreach on a diverse range of issues, with particular emphasis on the unique role that our ‘market infrastructure’ plays in the global financial system, creating positive externalities and stability to counter the impact of individual participants.
 In practical terms, the main focus is on international regulatory standards relating to market-based finance, as set by bodies such as IOSCO and the FSB.
 This includes policy around substantive issues: clearing, market data, operational resilience, crypto-assets.
-But it also covers equivalence and international coherence in regulatory matters and the respective role of standards, legislation and supervision.
+But it also covers equivalence and international coherence in regulatory matters and the respective role of standards, legislation, and supervision.
 Before taking up his WFE post in March 2018, Richard worked on a range of regulatory issues at BNY Mellon in London.
-He has deep and extensive earlier experience in wholesale financial services, capital markets and policy issues, with particular emphasis on central clearing, asset management and derivatives.
+He has deep and extensive earlier experience in wholesale financial services, capital markets, and policy issues, with particular emphasis on central clearing, asset management, and derivatives.
 In addition to working at ISDA and the IA, he has worked for SWIFT.
 He lives in London and studied modern and medieval languages at Oxford University.

 Managing Director, Better Finance

 Guillaume Prache is the Managing Director of BETTER FINANCE, the European Federation of Investors and Financial Services Users.
-He is also one of the experts representing financial services users at the European Commission (lately as member of the High Level Forum on the CMU), at ESMA (Securities & Markets Stakeholder Group), at EIOPA (Insurance and Reinsurance Stakeholder Group), and at the French financial regulator AMF.
-He has been the first chair of the ESMA Stakeholder Group, and former vice chair of the European Commission’s FSUG (Financial Services User Group) and member of the EIOPA Pensions and EBA Banking Stakeholder Groups.
+He is also one of the experts representing financial services users at the European Commission (lately as a member of the High-Level Forum on the CMU), at ESMA (Securities & Markets Stakeholder Group), at EIOPA (Insurance and Reinsurance Stakeholder Group), and at the French financial regulator AMF.
+He has been the first chair of the ESMA Stakeholder Group, and former vice-chair of the European Commission’s FSUG (Financial Services User Group) and member of the EIOPA Pensions and EBA Banking Stakeholder Groups.
 He started as a magistrate at the French Court of Auditors, and has an extended and international experience in financial matters, most recently as Chief Financial Officer of Rhône-Poulenc Rorer, Inc., a “Fortune 500” publicly-listed pharmaceutical company (today Sanofi) from 1997 to 2000, and then as Managing Director of the European affiliate of the Vanguard Group, Inc., a global leader in asset management, from 2000 to 2006.
 He has taught asset management for the CIWM (Certified International Wealth Manager) program and wrote two books (Politique économique contemporaine in 1989, Les Scandales de l’épargne retraite in 2008) and various articles on economics and finance.

 Head of EMEA Equities Market Structure, Barclays

 Laetitia Visconti is Head of EMEA Equities Market Structure and Market Connectivity at Barclays.
-Laetitia has more than 15 years’ experience in managing market structure and regulatory changes with a focus on Equities Execution and Prime Services.
-She joined Barclays Quant Prime Services in 2010 where she managed the impact of key structural changes such as Short Selling Regulation, French and Italian transaction taxes and MiFID II on Barclays equities executions services as well as being responsible for Barclays market access product offering.
-In 2018, she became the Head of EMEA Equities Market Structure focusing on Brexit and MIFID advocacy, change management and implementation.
-She has been involved in recent Industry workshop with regards Equities market structure and consolidated tape.
+Laetitia has more than 15 years’ experience in managing the market structure and regulatory changes with a focus on Equities Execution and Prime Services.
+She joined Barclays Quant Prime Services in 2010 where she managed the impact of key structural changes such as Short Selling Regulation, French and Italian transaction taxes, and MiFID II on Barclays equities executions services as well as being responsible for Barclays market access product offering.
+In 2018, she became the Head of EMEA Equities Market Structure focusing on Brexit and MIFID advocacy, change management, and implementation.
+She has been involved in a recent Industry workshop with regards to Equities market structure and consolidated tape.
 She is also the Barclays standing member at the AFME Equities board and is involved in a number of industry working groups.
 Prior to joining Barclays, Laetitia led Sungard (now FIS) change management and implementation of MiFID I in Paris, before moving to London where she joined their newly formed Agency broker Sungard Global Execution Services in Europe, responsible for market access and execution services.